juho05/crossonic/README.md

 ## Installation

+*Currently there is no automatic version checking built into the app.
+Check the [releases](https://github.com/juho05/crossonic/releases) page regularly to know when a new version is available.*

+*To update an existing installation just repeat the installation instructions again for the new version.*

 ### Android

-Download and execute the *APK* file for your architecture from the [Releases](https://github.com/juho05/crossonic/releases/latest) page.
+Download and execute the *APK* file for your architecture from the [releases](https://github.com/juho05/crossonic/releases/latest) page.

 **Android Auto:** By default Android Auto does not show apps that were not installed from the Google Play Store.
 To enable side-loaded apps open the *Android Auto* settings on your phone (you might have to click on *Additional settings in the app* first), then scroll down to *Version* and click on it a couple of times to enable *Developer Mode*.
 Now, use the three-dot menu in the top-right corner to enter *Developer Settings* and enable *Unknown Sources*.

 ### Linux

-Crossonic is available as an *AppImage* on the [Releases](https://github.com/juho05/crossonic/releases/latest) page.
+Crossonic is available as an *AppImage* on the [releases](https://github.com/juho05/crossonic/releases/latest) page.

 ### Windows

-- Download and execute `Crossonic-x.x.x-windows-x86-64.exe` from the [Releases](https://github.com/juho05/crossonic/releases/latest) page
+- Download and execute `Crossonic-x.x.x-windows-x86-64.exe` from the [releases](https://github.com/juho05/crossonic/releases/latest) page

 ### macOS